kmcdono2/db4hum/1-intro.md

 ## Why would you build a database?

-- to generate knowledge
+- to generate knowledge through the process of creation/representation
 - to remember/capture
 - to organize/retrieve
 - to relate/associate

 ## What kinds of databases are there?

 ### Flat

-Flat databases contain only one table.
+Flat databases contain only one table (or sheet).
+They are helpful when you need to represent one-to-one relationships.

+One book has one author.
+One person has one address.
+One object exists in one museum.

-#### When is Excel not enough?
+#### When is one spreadsheet not enough?

+Often, we encounter information that is not neatly organized into one-to-one relationships.

 ### Relational